Lecture 18: Evolutionary invasion analysis

 Let's think about this analysis very generally (in discrete time).

 Let the number of individuals with the resident trait value be \(n\) and the number of individuals with the mutant trait value \(n_m\).
 (And we'll assume asexual reproduction for simplicity, so that residents produce residents and mutant produce mutants.)
+Let the potentially nonlinear dynamics of these two groups of individuals depend on their respective trait values, \(z\) and \(z_m\),

 The Jacobian of this system is

+Now consider some non-zero resident equilibrium, \(\hat{n}>0\), without the mutant, \(\hat{n}_m=0\).
 Assuming that the resident does not produce mutants, \(\frac{\mathrm{d}n_m(t+1)}{\mathrm{d}n(t)}\big|_{n_m=0}=0\), the Jacobian evaluated at this equilibrium simplifies to

 We can immediately see that the two eigenvalues of this upper triangular matrix are

 The first, \(\lambda_1\), determines whether the resident equilibrium, \(\hat{n}>0\), is stable in the absence of mutants.
-We'll take \(0< \lambda_1 < 1\) as given.
+We'll take \(0 < \lambda_1 < 1\) as a given (we're only interested in stable resident equilibria, we can disregard the others).

 The second, \(\lambda_2\), determines whether the resident equilibrium is stable in the presence of a small number of mutants.
-We call \(\lambda_2\) the \textbf{invasion fitness}, \(\lambda(z_m,z)\).
+We call \(\lambda_2\) the invasion fitness, \(\lambda(z_m,z)\).
+The mutant will invade whenever \(\lambda(z_m,z) > 1\).

 In some simple cases we might be able to use the invasion criterium, \(\lambda(z_m,z)>1\), to determine what values of \(z_m\) (relative to \(z\)) can invade.
 In most cases, however, \(\lambda(z_m,z)\) will be complex enough that this will not be possible, so we rely on a simple approximation.

-2. Evolutionary singular strategies
+2. Evolutionarily singular strategies

-The direction of evolution by small steps is given by \(\frac{\partial \lambda}{\partial z_m}\Big|_{z_m=z}\), the selection gradient.
+The direction of evolution by small steps is given by \(\frac{\partial \lambda}{\partial z_m}\Big|_{z_m=z}\), which we call the selection gradient.

 Potential evolutionary endpoints, also called evolutionarily singular strategies, are the resident trait values \(z=\hat{z}\) where there is no directional selection

-3. Evolutionary stable strategies
+3. Evolutionarily stable strategies

 An evolutionarily singular strategy, \(\hat{z}\), will only be an evolutionarily stable strategy (ESS), \(z^*\), if it cannot be invaded.

-Global stability will be impossible to prove for more complex models, and so we often focus on \textit{local} stability, which requires that \(\lambda(z_m,z)|_{z=\hat{z}}\) is concave at \(z_m=\hat{z}\)
+Global evolutionary stability will be impossible to prove for most models and so we often focus on local stability, which requires that \(\lambda(z_m,z)|_{z=\hat{z}}\) is concave at \(z_m=\hat{z}\) (i.e., \(\hat{z}\) is a local fitness maximum),

 4. Evolutionary convergence